 Sometimes, knowing the basics can make a huge difference.
-To ensure the most stress-free exam day possible, make sure that you are fully aware of the following beforehand:
+To you attain your best LNAT score and you have the most stress-free exam day possible, make sure that you are fully aware of the following beforehand:

 What time is your test scheduled?
 The LNAT website advises that you arrive 15 minutes before your scheduled appointment time so that you can complete the sign in procedures.
 If you arrive more than 15 minutes late you will likely be refused admission and will have to book and pay to take the test again.

 Take 30 seconds to sign up to TLP and you’ll receive free, tailored information for your aspirations and stage straight to your inbox, as well as be the first to know about new, free events – what are you waiting for?

 You cannot take any personal items (even water bottles!) in with you to take the test.
 There will be provisions in the test centre for you to securely store them.
 The test is on a computer, but you will also have a whiteboard and pen to make notes with.